kassisaf/gameDealScraper/README.md

 gameDealScraper
 ===========

 A full-stack web application designed to find and share free games.
+Currently supports the Humble Store and Reddit's /r/GameDeals, with more to come.
+Probably.

 ![0.1.00-ALPHA Screenshot at small tablet resolution](docs/screenshots/preview-0.1.00-alpha-tablet.png?raw=true "0.1.00-ALPHA Screenshot at small tablet resolution")